-As a result of the reduction in the number of directors of the Company, at the 2013 annual meeting, only one Class I director will be elected to hold office until the 2016 annual meeting of stockholders.
-The board of directors has nominated E. Randall Chestnut for re-election to the board of directors as a Class I nominee.
-Mr. Chestnut has consented to serve and be named in this proxy statement and will serve as a director, if elected, for his term and until his successor shall be elected and shall qualify, except as otherwise provided in the Company's bylaws.
+At the 2015 annual meeting, two Class II directors will be elected to hold office until the 2018 annual meeting of stockholders.
+The board of directors has nominated Sidney Kirschner and Zenon S. Nie as Class II nominees for election to the board of directors.
+Each of the board's nominees has consented to serve and be named in this proxy statement and will serve as a director, if elected, for his or her respective term and until his or her successor shall be elected and shall qualify, except as otherwise provided in the Company's bylaws.

-If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of Mr. Chestnut unless you have specifically indicated by proper proxy on the proxy card that your shares should be withheld from voting for him.
-Proxies cannot be voted at the annual meeting for a greater number of persons than the number of nominees named.
+If you properly grant your proxy and submit it to the Company in time to vote, the proxy holder will vote your shares "for" the election of Messrs.
+Kirschner and Nie unless you have specifically indicated by proper proxy on the proxy card that your shares should be withheld from voting for either of them.
+Proxies cannot be voted at the annual meeting for a greater number of persons than the number of nominees named